swyxio/sw-yx.github.io/_posts/2018-05-02-microconf-day-1.md

 - WHEN: select situation/schedule where it makes sense
 - ACTION: clear CTA
 - PERSONALIZATION: use their name
-- AUTOMATION: easy to send it out at scale
+- AUTOMATION: easy to send it out at scale, schedule call, testimonials

+example: design follow up process

+1. demo request
-schedule call, testimonials
+2. schedule
+3. follow up
+4. demo

+# MUST CLOSE FEEDBACK LOOP ********

+Learn How to Automate your followups: course